sandovabarbora/golemio-public-transportation/README.md

 ## Usage Tips

-1. **Data Upload**:
+### Data Upload:
 - Use the sidebar to upload event schedule files
 - Ensure CSV files are in the correct format

-2. **Map Navigation**:
+### Map Navigation:
 - Use the map type selector for different visualizations
 - Click markers for detailed stop information
 - Adjust time ranges using the slider

-3. **Event Analysis**:
+### Event Analysis:
 - Upload match schedules for event impact analysis
 - Compare different dates for pattern analysis
 - Review recommendations based on predictions

-4. **Predictions**:
+### Predictions:
 - Check the travel advisor for immediate guidance
 - Review detailed predictions for longer-term planning
 - Consider all impact factors in the analysis

 ## Contributing

 1. Fork the repository
 2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
 3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)